endurox-dev/endurox/README.md

 ![Alt text](doc/benchmark/06_tpcache.png?raw=true "tpcall() cache performance")

-# Migrating from Oracle Tuxedo to Enduro/X
+# Migration from Oracle Tuxedo to Enduro/X

 The migration is as simple as this (ideal scenario):